m3-chat/frontend/README.md

 - [x]  Devstral (Coding) - `devstral`

 ## Want to contribute?
-M3 Chat is open to contributions!
+M3 Chat is open to contributions, suggestions, or any feedback!